IOTypes/dev-practices/CREATE_INITIAL_TEMPLATE.md

 Note :-
 - The new repository will be created with the same structure and files as the template.
-- you can create and reuse this structure for future projects!
+- you can create and reuse this structure for future projects.